Frequently Asked Questions

 You can meet with the Undergraduate or Graduate Advisor of the department where you are pursuing a degree to make sure the course(s) you are taking count toward your degree/program.

-How do I obtain a student ID if I take an OU class for the first time?
+How do I obtain a student ID card?

 How do I withdraw from OU classes?